Keyfactor/sectigo-scm-caplugin/configuration.md

 In order to enroll for certificates the Keyfactor Command server must trust the trust chain.
 Once you set your Root and/or Subordinate CA in your Sectigo account, make sure to download and import the certificate chain into the Command Server certificate store

+## Certificate Template Creation Step

+When defining templates, the product IDs are unique to your Sectigo account.
+Log in to your Sectigo portal and go to your product types, and you should be able to retrieve the ID numbers there.